DerivKit logo black Laplace contours#

 >>> from getdist import plots as getdist_plots

->>> from derivkit.forecasting.getdist_fisher_samples import fisher_to_getdist_gaussiannd
+>>> from derivkit import ForecastKit

->>> # Linear–Gaussian likelihoods with Gaussian prior (posterior is exactly Gaussian)
+>>> # Linear–Gaussian likelihood with Gaussian prior (posterior is exactly Gaussian).

 >>> observed_y = np.array([1.2, -0.4], dtype=float)